-This letter will confirm the understanding reached during the negotiation of the 2019-2023 Agreement regarding a Request for Proposals (RFP) for the delivery of dental benefits to applicable State employees.
-The State will work with PEF and other applicable unions to issue the RFP.
+This letter will confirm and continue, as modified, the understanding reached during the negotiation of the 2019-2023 Agreement regarding a Request for Proposals (RFP) for the delivery of dental benefits to applicable State employees.
+The State will continue to work with PEF and other applicable unions to review and evaluate the vendor responses to the RFP.
 The RFP will require a same or better level of benefit than currently provided.
-The RFP will be issued as soon as practicable following the ratification of this Agreement.